Managing procedure access in Managed Service for Trino

 For each user-procedure pair, the rules apply as follows:

-- Rules are checked for matches in the order they are specified in the configuration file.
+- Rules are checked in their declaration order.
 The first rule matching the user-procedure pair applies.

 - If none of the rules match the user-procedure pair, no actions with the procedure are allowed to the user.